Say goodbye to PMS... forever

 A certain amount of fluctuation in these hormones is normal - in fact, women who practice cycle awareness find they can take advantage of these ebbs and flows to achieve greater success and satisfaction across different areas of life.

-For example – when oestrogen is highest during the first two weeks of the cycle, women tend to enjoy greater mental acuity, concentration, confidence, physical stamina and people skills.
+For example - when oestrogen is highest during the first two weeks of the cycle, we tend to enjoy greater mental acuity, concentration, confidence, physical stamina and people skills.
 This is when important goals are accomplished and relationships are strengthened.

 When progesterone kicks in after ovulation, we tend to be more passive and introspective, with heightened powers of creativity and emotional intuition.
 We may write or cook more, tend to our gardens or come up with innovative ideas.